What is governance, risk and compliance (GRC)?

 - Establish a system maintenance and updating process.

-- Ensure the new system is included in technology DR plans.
+- Ensure the new system is included in DR plans.

-- Don't assume an integrated GRC program will benefit the company; it may not.
+- Don't assume an integrated GRC program will benefit the company; it might not.

 - Don't assume senior management will quickly embrace a GRC program.

-- Don't assume employees will embrace a GRC program, especially if it means changing the ways they have performed their work over the years.
+- Don't assume employees will embrace a GRC program, especially if it means changing the way they've performed their work over the years.

 - Don't forget to examine the different approaches to a GRC program; consider a maturity model.